MyLovelyAxe/isaacsim_vla_ws/README.md

 ## Open tasks

 For now the perception-action loop with Isaac Sim and VLA model is setup, but only zero-shot SmolVLA is tested, the performance needs to be improved by fine-tuning SmolVLA.
 Besides, the VLA model would be deployed on Jetson Orin Nano.
-Therefore the on-going open tasks of thie project include:
+Therefore the on-going open tasks of this project include:

 1. Build a pipeline to generate synthetic dataset which fits lerobot format